Infrastructure-grade accountability layer for agentic AI systems.

-When an AI agent sub-delegates work to other agents, standard OAuth 2.1 and JWT-based flows lose the chain of custody.
-An attacker can splice a forged delegation into the middle of the chain (CVE-2025-55241) and the tool server cannot detect it.
-DRS closes this gap with a tamper-evident receipt at every hop.
+When an AI agent sub-delegates work to other agents, ordinary bearer-token context and server logs lose the chain of custody.
+An attacker can splice a forged delegation into the middle of the chain and the tool server has no way to detect it.
+DRS closes this gap with a tamper-evident, hash-linked receipt at every hop — from the human who clicked "approve" to the agent that executed the tool call.

-Three-layer language stack chosen for correctness and performance:
+Three-layer language stack chosen for correctness, performance, and deployability:

 | Layer | Language | Responsibility |